-The CAA will recognise an attestation issued by an EASA Member State or cabin crew licence issued by an acceptable NAA as meeting the requirement of CAR OPS 1/3.1005.
+[The CAA will recognise an attestation or cabin crew licence issued by an acceptable NAA as meeting the requirement of CAR OPS 1/3.1005.]

 Note: The determination of an "acceptable" NAA is at the discretion of the CAA based on the NAA regulations and requirements.
 Supporting documentation may be requested from an operator in this regard.